googlesamples/unity-jar-resolver/README.md

       that lists all the files in your plugin relative to the project root.
       Then add the `gvh_manifest` label to the asset to indicate this file is a plugin manifest.
-   1. Redistribute the `Play Services Resolver` Unity plugin with your plugin.
+   1. Redistribute EDM4U Unity plugin with your plugin.
       See the [Plugin Redistribution](#plugin-redistribution) for the details.

 If you follow these steps: